How natural anxiety remedies saved my life:

 4. Essential Oils

 I haven’t personally tried diffusing oils (some people swear by them) but I use them in other capacities such as in a carpet sprinkle, dabbing on my wrists or in bath water.
+Essential oils are quickly becoming people’s favorite natural anxiety remedies.
 Look into which oils are best for calming (or just choose your favorite scent) and go from there.
 You don’t necessarily have to buy the expensive “direct marketing” brands, Amazon and your local drug store may have just what you need.

 5. Take Relaxing Baths